Giveaways are a tried-and-tested marketing strategy. But are they appropriate or even effective in dental practices? Tracey Hordern investigates

 That is not to say Dean does not endorse giveaways as part of a planned marketing strategy.
 “Both promotions and giveaways can be a very effective form of marketing-as long as they have been well thought out, tracked and adhere to the dental industry guidelines.”

 But before you go out and get those mugs and pens emblazoned with your logo, Dean says you need to know exactly who makes up your market and if this is the market you want to address and attract.
 This means also knowing which social media sites they are visiting, what they are reading and so on.
+You can target some aspects of this by including forms on your website.

 Knowing how to communicate to your target market is central to any campaign’s success according to Dean.
 “A well-crafted message or even a giveaway is wasted if it does not get through to your targeted market.